 Tuesday, April 25, 2017, 6 p.m.
-Free admission, no tickets required ASUMH at The Sheid Andrew Edlin is best known for his portrayal of Sir Winston Churchill in the play Churchill, which he authored.
+Free admission, no tickets required ASUMH at The Sheid.
+Andrew Edlin is best known for his portrayal of Sir Winston Churchill in the play Churchill, which he authored.
 Big Ben strikes ten, and the first of many overhead images, and a BBC broadcast, set the scene that Sir Winston Churchill, aged 80, is pondering in his bunker: ‘to go or not to go’ as Prime Minister.
 Churchill decides what to do based on his experience, so he reviews his life from the beginning: his socialite mother, his cold father, unhappy schools, and his army career.
-He compellingly describes combat experience in Cuba, Africa, India, and then Europe in World War One, becoming ever more at the center of events as a Member of Parliament, and then a Minister.
-As World War Two approaches, Churchill the orator, in the House of Commons, warns, and then leads, the free world against Hitler.
+He compellingly describes combat experience in Cuba, Africa, India, and then Europe in World War I, becoming ever more at the center of events as a Member of Parliament, and then a Minister.
+As World War II approaches, Churchill the orator, in the House of Commons, warns, and then leads, the free world against Hitler.
 In addition to Churchill, Edlin has performed in over 30 stage productions.
 Edlin was born in Brighton, England.
 His grandfather was the actor Tubby Edlin.
 He was educated at Cranleigh School, Surrey, and went on to Magdalen College, Oxford University where he received a scholarship in history.
 He graduated with a degree in psychology and philosophy.